t-rappos/auction-system/README.md

 - Working Transparently
 - Changing user requirements

-See the [workflow.md](workflow.md) for detailed workflow research and planning
+See the [workflow.md](workflow.md) for detailed workflow research and [Trello](https://trello.com/b/R9DxZCFG/auction-system) for current development plans.

 #### Phase Completion
 - SRS and TDD are drafted